AlyssiumCore/Alyssium/README.md

 ## 🔍 Overview

 **Alyssium** is a next-generation AI tool for blockchain risk analysis.
-It reveals hidden threats, analyzes token safety, and delivers real-time alerts — helping Seekers and Oracles navigate the market with foresight and precision.
-Alyssium isn’t just an extension — it’s your intuitive guide through the unseen patterns of the chain.
+It reveals hidden threats, analyzes token safety, and delivers real-time alerts — helping Seekers and Oracles navigate the market with foresight and precision

 ---